 Fostering inclusive diversity and intercultural competence

-The Office of Equity, Diversity and Intercultural Programs supports events, programs, and partnerships that:
+The Office of Equity, Diversity and Intercultural Programs, which includes the Multi-Ethnic Student Program, LGBTQIA2S+ Programs, and the International Student Program, supports events, programs, and partnerships that:

 - Strengthen relationships, intercultural competence, and global citizenship

 - Promote a diverse, inclusive, and just community

 - Advance the engagement and success of students from traditionally underserved backgrounds in the U.S. and international students from around the world.

 One of Minnesota’s most diverse universities, nearly two-thirds of Morris students come from one or more of the populations that have historically been underserved in higher education.
 This is a reflection of Morris’ distinctive institutional history and our mission and vision as a public liberal arts college where dedicated faculty, staff and students work together to build more vibrant and inclusive communities.